Heat transfer: Lumped system analysis

 Lumped system analysis often reduces the complexity of the equations to one first-order linear differential equation, in which case heating and cooling are described by a simple exponential solution, often referred to as Newton's law of cooling.

 System analysis by the lumped capacitance model is a common approximation in transient conduction that may be used whenever heat conduction within an object is much faster than heat conduction across the boundary of the object.
-This is a method of approximation that reduces one aspect of the transient conduction system—that within the object—to an equivalent steady state system.
-That is, the method assumes that the temperature within the object is completely uniform, although its value may be changing in time.
+This is a method of approximation that reduces one aspect of the transient conduction system—that within the object—to an equivalent steady-state system.
+That is, the method assumes that the temperature within the object is completely uniform, although its value may change over time.

 In this method, the ratio of the conductive heat resistance within the object to the convective heat transfer resistance across the object's boundary, known as the Biot number, is calculated.
 For small Biot numbers, the approximation of spatially uniform temperature within the object can be used: it can be presumed that heat transferred into the object has time to uniformly distribute itself, due to the lower resistance to doing so, as compared with the resistance to heat entering the object.